alicelovescake/nibbles-n-bytes/data/posts/algorithm-patterns.md

   - Visualize each contiguous subarray as a sliding window of size K.
   - We slide window by one element when we move on to the next subarray.
   - To re-use the sum from previous subarray, we subtract the element going out of window and add element now being included in sliding window.
+  - If our window is dynamic, have an internal while loop to shrink window until we hit the desired length
   - Time Complexity: O(N)
   - Initialize: `windowStart = 0` and  `windowEnd = iterator in for loop`
   - Slide window: `accumulator -= arr[windowStart]` and `windowStart++`